LiskArchive/lisk-legacy-docs/intro.md

 > The QR-Code scanner needs access to the camera in order to work.

+Request LSK by generating a corresponding QR-Code.
+The QR-Code can then be scanned directly fromt he display, or shared via email or the personal messenger app of choice.

+When sending LSK, the user has the option to scan a QR-Code.
+In that case, the form will be prefilled with the predefined values for recipient of the transaction, amount of LSK and an optional reference.

+### 3D Touch and App Shortcuts

+Quick way to perform most popular actions of Lisk Mobile, without the need to open the app first.

+> For iOs devices, this is called "3D Touch", whereas Android calls the concept "App Shortcuts"

+Possible actions:

+- Send LSK
+- Request LSK

 #### iMessage Extension

-Users with iOS devices can utilize the instant messenger "iMessage" to send and receive LSK without leaving the iMessage app.
+Users with iOS devices can send and receive LSK via the instant messenger [iMessage](https://support.apple.com/explore/messages), without leaving the iMessage app.

 #### Lisk URL